ynakagawa/blueprint-theme-industrious/README.md

        * Make sure the Top Nav appears & the menu scrolls out when clicking Menu
 7. Edit Footer XF
     * Remove the text component containing copyright dummy data
-    * Add Container Component with footer as the ID value
+    * Add Container Component
+    * Add ID Footer to the top level responsive container
     * Add 3 text components (We will use CSS to convert into columns)
     * *If you wish to use AEM's layout feature to resize so they appear as columns, then do not use a Container component
     * Edit Page Template & Configure XF text components to allow for HTML source